 What is Matcha and its story?
 Check here for more information.

-Sakurayuis a simple herbal tea with 2 main ingredients, including boiled water and cherry blossom petals.
+Sakurayu is a simple herbal tea with 2 main ingredients similar to ginger tea or lavender tea, including boiled water and cherry blossom petals.
 People harvest the flowers from middle to late Spring, then pickle the petals in a salt and plum vinegar mixture.

 The product, after that, is dried so it can be stored or sealed in the package for commercial selling.
-Preparing a nice cup of cherry blossom tea is not difficult.
-You just have to sprinkle the petals into a hot-water cup, then the petals eventually unfurl and float.
+Preparing a nice cup of cherry blossom tea is not difficult as you just have to sprinkle the petals into a hot-water cup for them to unfurl and float.

 In Japan, they usually serve it at big events like weddings.
 Although it is uncommon to serve green tea at weddings, Sakurayu is an exception as this beverage symbolizes “a beginning”.

 This tea started in the Edo era in Hadano city in Kanagawa Prefecture.
-Today, Sakurayu is well-loved, thanks to its lightly sweet and mild salty taste.
+Today, Sakurayu is a well-loved lightly sweet tea with a mild salty taste.
 You can also feel the floral and plum aftertaste.

 Location: Hadano city in Kanagawa Prefecture, with 80% Sakurayu production.